Apply for KY Academic Common Market

 - Make electronic copies of your most recent KY tax returns to show residency.
 If you are a dependent of your parents, you will need their tax forms.
 If you are

 (Note: The financial information disclosed on your tax forms does not affect your eligibility.
 These forms are used to prove a permanent address in Kentucky. )

 ALL APPLICATIONS MUST BE COMPLETE AND CONTAIN THE NECESSARY DOCUMENTATION UPON SUBMISSION.
-Partial applications will not be processed; the applicant will be required to resubmit all information.
+Partial applications will not be processed.

 Once you have submitted all required documentation, it can take up to six weeks for ACM staff to process it.